Police Badger Persecution Training Courses

 The enthusiasm of the Wildlife and Rural Crime Officers and Police Community Support Officers has been evident throughout each of the day's training, showing their commitment to fighting badger crime.

 The full day's training involved both theory and practical work, covering:

 · Badger ecology to enable police to recognise unusual activity

 · How to best use legislation to protect badgers

-- How to work with key partner organisations like Naturewatch Foundation and the Badger Trust.
+· How to work with key partner organisations like Naturewatch Foundation.

-The afternoons were spent in local fields where badger setts are located.
-The police were tasked with identifying whether the setts are active, using their newfound knowledge learnt that morning.
+The afternoons were spent at local badger setts where the police were tasked with identifying whether the setts were in current use by badgers, using their newfound knowledge learnt that morning.